 The vent connector—sometimes referred to as the vent boot, is the piece that connects your inducer fan to the flue vent.
-It is very important that the vent boot is always tight and secure.
+The vent boot must be always tight and secure.
 A leak in the vent boot will cause harmful combustion gases to seep into your house.

 Furnace Humidifier Maintenance

 In dry climates, your HVAC system might include a humidifier to help maintain comfortable humidity levels in your home.
 The purpose of a humidifier is to add moisture to the air.
 Proper humidity levels are necessary for indoor comfort.
 Having the correct humidity levels also helps prevent skin dryness, allergies, and breathing problems.

-There are three common types of central humidifiers that are installed in homes:
+Three common types of central humidifiers are installed in homes:

 - Reservoir humidifiers: These humidifiers have a rotating pad that picks up water from a small reservoir.
 As air blows across the pad, moisture goes into the air, increasing the humidity level inside your home.

 - Flow-through humidifiers: These humidifiers are also known as “drip-style” humidifiers.
 They work by constantly dripping a small stream of water across a pad.
 As air blows across the pad moisture is introduced into the air, increasing the humidity level inside your home.